serserar/blender_addon_md5/readme.rst

   The addon will try to split the mesh along the borders of the uv islands so that each vertex can be assigned multiple uv coordinates if necessary.
   This will increase the vertex count of your model.

+  If you want to use the model in Blender, you may want to remove duplicates after importing.

 * The weights of your mesh should be normalized, which means for each vertice the sum of its weights should equal 1.0